Brandon19-Chew/Brandon-Chew/README.md

 ### 🖥️ Operating System

-I have explored 2 databases to store the data records :
+I have explored 2 operating system to store the data records :

 <p align="center">
   <a href="https://skillicons.dev">